albertoRainieri/Kubernetes/README.md

+## Create Kubernetes Cluster with Vagrant
 This guide will help you to deploy a kubernetes cluster locally.

-# download vagrant
+# Download vagrant
 First of all, download Vagrant.
 Vagrant will help you manage the cluster creation through Vagrantfile Visit https://www.vagrantup.com/downloads, and follow the download instructions.

-# download VirtualBox
+# Download VirtualBox
 Download VirtualBox on https://www.virtualbox.org/wiki/Downloads

-# kubernetes_init
-Create Kubernetes Cluster with Vagrant

 # Create Cluster
 vagrant up